Lincoln’s Favorite Cake

 • Dust cake with boiled fluffy white frosting and decorate with thin slivered almonds.

-More vintage cakes:
+More vintage cake recipes

 Leave a Reply